jurrehageman/crash_course/short/chemical_calculations.md

 Where `c` represents the concentration, `m` represents the mass and `V` represents the volume.

 ## Calculation the amount required from a stock solution
-If you want to make a dilluted solution from a stock solution, you can calculate the required amount from the stock solution using the following formula:
+If you want to make a diluted solution from a stock solution, you can calculate the required amount from the stock solution using the following formula:

 $c_1 \cdot V_1 = c_2 \cdot V_2$

-Where `c1` represents the concentration of the stock solution, `V1` represents the volume of the stock solution, `c2` represents the concentration of the dilluted solution and `V2` represents the volume of the dilluted solution.
+Where `c1` represents the concentration of the stock solution, `V1` represents the volume of the stock solution, `c2` represents the concentration of the diluted solution and `V2` represents the volume of the diluted solution.

 Example: